10621223/Laraieb-Imam/README.md

 <h1>Cloud Recommendations</h1>

 Amazon EC2 provide wide section of use cases, since Hubspot is medium entreprise I would suggest m4.large as it is suitable for such scaleable enterprise.
 Hupspot's seems to fit perfectly in this category.
 EC2 provides a balance of compute, memory and networking resources, and can be used for a variety of diverse workloads.
-Under M4 they will get 2 vCPU's which will provide EBS Strorage type with 1000mbps of dedicated EBS bandwidth.
+Under <b>m4</b> they will get 2 vCPU's which will provide EBS Strorage type with 1000mbps of dedicated EBS bandwidth.

-CRM company Hubspot is data driven company and will required Large storage hence, FSX cluster file storage system will suit the needs of the company.
+CRM company Hubspot is data driven company and will required Large storage hence, FSx cluster file storage system will suit the needs of the company.
-Hubspot needs small instance to host CRM applications.
-Along with m4.large and storage system, Cloud Watch will be an useful tool to include in the package.
+Hubspot will need small instance to host CRM applications.
+Along with <b>m4.large</b> and storage system, <b>Cloud</b> Watch will be an useful tool to include in the package.
 Cloud watch is a monitoring tool which helps to track the usage of cloud.
-Summary: Operating system (Linux), Quantity (900), Pricing strategy (On-Demand Instances), Storage amount (16 TB), Instance type (m4.large)
+In Summary, recommendation for HubSpot is Operating system (Linux), Quantity (900), Pricing strategy (On-Demand Instances), Storage amount (16 TB), Instance type (m4.large).

-<h3>Features of EC2 M4</h3>
+<h3>Features of EC2 m4</h3>

 - Custom built Amazon Graviton2 Processor with 64-bit Arm Neoverse cores